mkarakoc/BiFold/README.md

-## BiFold: Python code for the calculation of double folded (bifold) potentials with density-in/dependent nucleon-nucleon interactions
+# BiFold: A Python code for the calculation of double folded potentials